sankardasroy/deep-learning-for-vetting/README.md

 # deep-learning-for-vetting
-This repository contains code and data for creating deep learning models for Android app vetting.
+This repository contains code and data to apply (or experiment with) deep learning for Android app vetting.